History of Hamas: The 1990s

+Hamas denounced negotiations between Israel and PLO and started using violence to counter this process.
 Hamas's military branch, the Izz ad-Din al-Qassam Brigades, was created in 1991.
+The Brigades' objectives are subordinate to the political goals of Hamas, however, they operate with a significant degree of independence.
+Hamas killed an Israeli border guard in December 1992.

+Hamas first began specifically targeting civilians in suicide attacks in response to the Cave of the Patriarchs massacre carried out by the American-Israeli settler Baruch Goldstein, who on 25 February 1994, during Ramadan, killed 29 unarmed civilians and injured 125 by throwing hand grenades and firing at a group of worshippers during prayer at the Ibrahimi Mosque in Hebron.
+Before that, Hamas did not deliberately attack civilian targets.
+Following the massacre, Hamas announced that if Israel did not discriminate between "fighters and unarmed civilians", then it would be "forced ... to treat the Zionists in the same manner.
+Treating like with like is a universal principle."
+Hamas became well-known internationally for their suicide attacks.

-Although the Brigades are an integral part of Hamas, they operate independently, and at times contrary to Hamas policy.
-During the 1990s the al-Qassam Brigades conducted numerous attacks against civilians and the Israeli military.
-From April 1993 these included suicide bombings, for which Hamas became well known internationally.
-A major motivation for Hamas's decision to use suicide attacks as its primary modus operandi was the February 1994 massacre by Baruch Goldstein of 30 Muslims in a Hebron mosque.
-The Brigades' Yahya Ayash who may have masterminded most of the early suicide attacks, was killed by the Israeli secret service in early 1996.
+Yahya Ayyash, the leader of the West Bank battalion of the Brigades and believed to be the mastermind behind most of the early suicide attacks, was killed by the Israeli secret service in early 1996.

-In December 1992 Israel responded to the killing of a border police officer by deporting 415 leading figures of Hamas and Islamic Jihad to Lebanon, which provoked international condemnation and a unanimous UN Security Council resolution, number 799, condemning the action and demanding the return of those deported.
+In December 1992, Israel responded to the killing of a border police officer by deporting 415 leading figures of Hamas and Islamic Jihad to Lebanon, which provoked international condemnation and a unanimous UN Security Council resolution, number 799, condemning the action and demanding the return of those deported.
 Those expelled had their identification papers confiscated and were bussed through the Israeli security zone in southern Lebanon, and released at the Zamraya crossing.
 Each deportee was given $50.
-On their arrival the Lebanese authorities refused to allow them any further into Lebanon and they set up camp on the mountainside at Marj al Zuhur.
+On their arrival, the Lebanese authorities refused to allow them any further into Lebanon and they set up camp on the mountainside at Marj al Zuhur.
 Amongst those deported were around 100 sheikhs, imams, muezzins, qadi and other religious figures.
 170 had university degrees or equivalent diplomas.
-Israel admitted seventeen, including a sixteen year old, had been deported by mistake.
+Israel admitted seventeen, including a sixteen-year-old, had been deported by mistake.
 On 9 September 1993, coinciding with the Oslo agreement, 181 of the remaining 396 deportees were returned to the Gaza Strip where the majority were immediately detained by the Israeli authorities.
-The remaining 197 deportees returned to the Occupied Territories on 4 December 1983, 29 were immediately taken in to custody and 18 did not return.
+The remaining 197 deportees returned to the Occupied Territories on 4 December 1993, 29 were immediately taken into custody and 18 did not return.